gitsuneethav/blogAngular/README.md

-# LearningAngularJS_chapter2
 blogAngularJS

+TO DO -->
-Need to DO --- Setup for Karma and Protractor for Unit Testing and E2E Testing Add Twitter Bootstrap support
+--- Setup for Karma and Protractor for Unit Testing and E2E Testing --Add Twitter Bootstrap support
+--Create Angular REST Services
+--Choose b/w $http service and $resource object

 Completed Task -->
 Added support for E2E Testing using protractor